Stack Emission Monitoring & Testing

 Collected Sample then tested and analysed in a laboratory for Parameters (Stack Emission Monitoring Parameters) NOx (Oxides of Nitrogen), CO2 (Carbon Dioxide), CO (carbon monoxide), SO2 (sulphur dioxide), VOC (Volatile Organic Compound) etc.

-Stack Emission Monitoring Frequency
+Stack Emission Testing Frequency

 The frequency for stack monitoring is always directed in Consent to operate for depending on their industry type and plant capacity.
 Larger plants will have to monitor stack more frequently than small plants.
 For each industry, there is different frequencies are defined on CPCB website depending on their consent categories.
 They have covered industries like cement, thermal power, integrated iron and steel, fertilizer, Nitric acid, Sulphuric acid, Primary aluminium, Carbon black, Calcium carbide and Oil Refinery, etc.